-To facilitate this inclusive process, a team of Facilitators will produce a brief guidance document with recommendations about achieving inclusive and participatory engagement across the constituency, how to cover the topics mentioned in the resolution, and a template to receive appropriate reporting of discussions and summaries of the collected inputs.
-These reports will be inputs into the drafting and deliberation process of the policy.
+To facilitate this inclusive process, a team of Facilitators will produce a brief guidance document with recommendations about achieving inclusive and participatory engagement across the constituency, including grassroots online discussions, how to cover the topics mentioned in the Resolution, and a template to receive appropriate reporting of discussions and summaries of the collected inputs.
+These reports will be inputs into the drafting and deliberation process of the IUCN policy.